Freedom of movement

 Swedish Refugee Law Center Visit Website

 There are no restrictions in law or practice to the freedom of movement of asylum seekers within Sweden.
-However, if accommodation is requested from the Migration Agency, asylum seekers are not free to choose their place of residence.
+However, if accommodation is requested from the Migration Agency, asylum seekers are not free to choose their place of residence.[1]
+A person may be entitled to accommodation that is adapted to special needs if the person is in a particularly vulnerable situation.
+If a person has special needs regarding their living situation the person is requested to talk to their reception unit as soon as possible.[2]
 The assignment to a place of residence is not made on the basis of a formal administrative decision.
-Asylum seekers are in many cases forced to relocate to reception centres in other cities.
+Asylum seekers are in many cases forced to relocate to reception centres in other cities.[3]

 On 14 October 2022 the newly elected Swedish Government announced that it intends to introduce transit centres where asylum seekers are to spend the entire asylum process.
-The details of this proposal are not yet decided but the use of such transit centres would likely have an impact on the freedom of movement if they are to be used.[1]
+An ongoing inquiry has been given new instructions to analyse and develop proposals on this.
+The inquiry is to deliver its result the 31st of May 2024.[4]
+The use of such transit centres would likely have an impact on the freedom of movement if they are introduced.

 Table of contents